-Mark the center of your rails.
+3. Mark the center of your rails.
 Make your marks on the inside faces.
-These marks will act as a guide as you layout your baluster connectors.
+These marks will act as a guide as you lay out your baluster connectors.

-Click on the image to enlarge for more deatil.
-This slide shows 2 options for baluster spacing on straight or angled rail sections.
-The lower 2x4 example shows placing the dark black center mark (to the right) between 2 balusters.
-This will provide a more even spacing next to the rail post.
+4. This slide shows two options for baluster spacing on straight or angled rail sections.
+The lower 2x4 example shows placing the dark black center mark (to the right) between two balusters.
+This will provide more even spacing next to the rail post.
 The upper 2x4 example shows installing a baluster at the center mark.
-This will result in the end balusters being placed to close to the rail posts.
+This will result in the end balusters being placed too close to the rail posts.

-Install your bottom rail 1-1/2" above the deck floor if you are using a 2x4 or 2x6 rail cap with 26" balusters to assemble a 36" high guard rail.
+6. Install your bottom rail 1 1/2" above the deck floor, if you are using a 2x4 or 2x6 rail cap with 26" balusters to assemble a 36" high guardrail.